Don't Use These 8 Words on Your 'About Us' Page

 - Establish your credibility by disclosing your memberships of professional associations, chambers of commerce, etc.

-- Validate your attitude to quality with a well-designed website, professional-looking marketing materials, and well-written copy (no sloppy grammar or spelling)
+- Validate your attitude to quality with a well-designed website, professional-looking marketing materials, and well-written website content (no sloppy grammar or spelling)

 Right, I’m off to check my website now, just in case some of those overused words are still lurking around.
 In the meantime, tell me below which corporate words leave you distinctly unimpressed.
 I'd love to know!